Monday, June 13, 2011

 I loved hearing stories like this ever since i was a kid.
 Mostly, we hear them during early nights near the seashore while we're waiting for the fishermen.

 Well, i've heard some stories about Indong Bangka before from my neighbor fisher-folks in Pasil area.
 Some says that the reason why Indong" did his feats mostly at night because he has some secrets.
 They suspected that he uses improvised levers, pulleys, rollers & the likes in moving grounded bancas, timbers other heavy objects just like how the Ancient Egyptians build their great Pyramids.
-It was'nt confirmed though before because they never actually saw him or had any evidences to challenge Indong's reputation & strength.
+It was not confirmed though before because they never actually saw him or had any evidences to challenge Indong's reputation & strength.
 So the legend still stands through the times.

 There was allegedly another, relative of Indong in the name of "Tiago" but unfortunately, i never really have much story to tell about him except that he used to lived near Pasil Area near the mouth of Inopacan River...
 Thanks!